Whether you've grown your own pumpkins at home, or just want to cook good food 100% from scratch, homemade pumpkin puree is super easy to make.

 There are two main types of squash: Winter Squash and Sumer Squash.

 Winter squash tend to have thicker skin and are ideal for storing in a dry, cool pantry or cold storage area.
 They have a fairly long growing season and are usually planted in late May/ early June.
-Winter squash are harvested in the fall once the squash mature, about 60-110 days after planting depending on the variety.
+Winter squash is harvested in the fall once the squash matures, about 60-110 days after planting depending on the variety.

 Winter squash varieties include butternut squash, spaghetti squash, and acorn squash to name a few.

-Summer squash have a much thinner skin than winter squash, are usually milder in flavour, and does not store as well as winter squash.
-Summer squash is also planted in early June (after all chance of frost has passed), but have a much shorter growing season, often maturing within 50-60 days after planting.
+Summer squash has a much thinner skin than winter squash, is usually milder in flavor, and does not store as well as winter squash.
+Summer squash is also planted in early June (after all chance of frost has passed), but has a much shorter growing season, often maturing within 50-60 days after planting.

 Summer squash varieties include green and yellow zucchini, patty pan squash, and crookneck squash.

-Of course there are many, many more varieties of squash then listed here and it is best to check out your local garden center or farmers market for information on locally available varieties best suited to your climate.
+Of course, there are many, many more varieties of squash than listed here and it is best to check out your local garden center or farmers market for information on locally available varieties best suited to your climate.

 Roasting vs Boiling

-In order to cook the pumpkin flesh, there are to main options.
-You can or boil the pumpkin.
+In order to cook the pumpkin flesh, there are two main options.
+You can roast or boil the pumpkin.

 Roasting the pumpkin is my preferred way of cooking most winter squashes.
 Roasting or baking helps remove some of the moisture naturally present in the flesh and also intensifies the flavor by caramelizing some of the natural sugars in the pumpkin.